Tymon-Dydowicz/Machine-Learning/README.md

 # Machine-Learning
-All projects regarding machine learning algorithms, usually written in python
+All projects regarding machine learning algorithms, usually written in python.\
+Folders contain all neccesary additional files as well as the source code.